carbonsam/habitica-extension/README.md

 :white_check_mark: View basic user info (profile pic, health, experience, etc.)

+:white_check_mark: Blacklisted websites are detected by the extension using a list provided by the user.

+:white_large_square: Spend gold to earn free time to access distracting websites (on the blacklist).
+One generic purchase for free time (example: 15 minutes free time for 25 gold).

 :white_large_square: Earn gold and experience for spending time on productive websites (whitelist).

-:white_large_square: Spend gold to earn free time to access distracting websites (blacklist).
-One generic purchase for free time (example: 15 minutes free time for 25 gold).

 :white_large_square: Schedule active times for both blacklist and whitelist (i.e. not on the weekends).